lexik/LexikFormFilterBundle/Resources/doc/index.md

 ```

-5. The FilterTypeExtension
+E. The FilterTypeExtension
 ==========================

-The bundle loads a custom type extension to add the `apply_filter` and the `data_extraction_method` options to **all form types**.
+The bundle loads a custom type extension to add the `apply_filter`,  `data_extraction_method`, and `filter_condition_builder` options to **all form types**.
 These options are used when a filter condition is applied to the query builder.

 ##### The `apply_filter` option: